Who can get it

 When claiming ABSTUDY or ABSTUDY Pensioner Education Supplement, we calculate and pay Incidentals Allowance as part of that claim.
 You don’t need to do a separate claim.

-If you’re not claiming one of those payments, you can claim Incidentals Allowance only.
-Claim by calling us on Freecall 1800 132 317.
-If you can’t call, fill in a claim form.
+If you’re not claiming one of those payments, you can claim Incidentals Allowance on its own in the following ways:

 When it’s paid